anmolag2022/Sentiment_Analysis/README.md

 ---

-# Sentientt Analysis of Amazon Musical Instrument Reviews
+# Sentiment Analysis of Amazon Musical Instrument Reviews

 This project analyzes sentiment from Amazon customer reviews on musical instruments, using both classical NLP techniques and modern machine learning.
-You can use either the Jupyter notebook (`Sentientt-Analysis.ipynb`) or the Python script version (`Sentientt-Analysis.py`).
+You can use either the Jupyter notebook (`Sentiment-Analysis.ipynb`) or the Python script version (`Sentiment-Analysis.py`).

 ---